SylviaOne/Repo-hub/README.md

-## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.